timothycoy/carpickmeup/readme.md

 ﻿carpickmeup.com
 =======
 An idea I had, that I decided to use to as a basis for my weekend project.
 This is my first project with AngularJS and StackMob.
 It has now been re-written using parse.
+It has now been re-written using backendless.

 Development Software
 -------